March 19, 2022

 I was partially up the hill, feeling the full effort of the day when I spotted two southbound hikers heading my way.
 As the gap closed, the two young men remained on the trail, never once showing any sign of yielding to me (the uphill hiker).

 This lack of trail etiquette infuriated me more than it normally would have.
 I was hot.
 I was low on water.
-And I was using all my limited energy to get up this hill with my heavy pack.
+And I was using all my limited energy to climb this hill with my heavy pack.
 But these two “bros” were powering down the trail like it belonged to them.

-I refused to step off the trail in this game of chicken.
+I refused to step off the trail in this game of “chicken.”
 But they stayed the course too, walking directly toward me and then stopping right in the middle of the single track trail and blocking my way.
-Then the hiker in the lead looked directly at me and demanded to know where the next water source was ahead of them.
+Then, the hiker in the lead looked directly at me and demanded to know where the next water source was ahead of them.

 Meanwhile, I still had four miles left until my own water source.
 But my anger was only simmering now instead of boiling.
 I’d resigned myself to being civil and trying to regulate my emotions until I got to Cottonwood Spring.